 Although the phrase ‘thick concept’ first appeared in Williams’ Ethics and the Limits of Philosophy, there was a distinction between thick and thin that predated Williams’ 1985 book.
 In R.M.
 Hare’s The Language of Morals, published in 1952, Hare distinguished between primarily evaluative words and secondarily evaluative words (121-2).
 Hare later identified the former with thin terms, and the latter with thick terms (1997:54).
 So, the idea of a thick term was present in ethics well before Williams’ terminology.

 Hare’s distinction between thick and thin is explicitly about words, and it makes no mention of concepts.
 But, in general, the literature on the thick speaks about both thick concepts and thick terms.
 Very roughly, concepts are on the level of propositions and meanings (broadly construed), whereas terms are the linguistic entities used to express these items.
-In this article, expressions with single-quotes, for example ‘chaste’, , will be used to designate terms and italicized expressions, for example. chaste, , will be used to designate concepts.
+In this entry, expressions with single-quotes, for example ‘chaste’, will be used to designate terms.
+Italicized expressions, for example chaste, will be used to designate concepts.
 Thick concepts, then, can approximately be seen as the meanings of thick terms.

 Thick and thin terms are two distinct subclasses of the evaluative.
 However, readers should exercise caution when encountering the phrase ‘thin term’, since some theorists allow wholly descriptive terms like ‘red’, ‘grass’, and ‘green’ to count as thin (for example, Elgin 2008: 372).
 Their usage of ‘thin’ diverges from prevailing philosophical jargon, where the thin is seen as a subclass of the evaluative.
 This article uses the prevailing jargon: on this way of speaking, there are no wholly descriptive thin terms.